isgasho/rbkcrack/README.md

 Difference from bkcrack
 -----------------------

-Not much, except that rbkcrack will ignore ZIP64 file in a zip file more than 4GB.
+Not much, except that rbkcrack supports ZIP64 file (thanks to zip-rs crate).

 In most cases, using bkcrack is a better choice.
 Because I haven't fully test rbkcrack, it's just a toy for practicing Rust.